zhaop/renet2/README.md

     - Unreliable: no garantee of message delivery or order
 - Packet fragmention and reassembly
 - Authentication and encryption, using [renetcode2](https://github.com/UkoeHB/renet2/tree/master/renetcode2)
     - The transport layer can be customizable.
-The default transport can be disabled and replaced with a custom one
+The default transport can be disabled and replaced with a custom one.
+    - The underlying data transport/socket can be customized.
+Both unencrypted (e.g. UDP) and encrypted (e.g. WebTransport) data transports are supported.

+Renet2 extends the original [netcode](https://github.com/networkprotocol/netcode) protocol with:

+- Optional packet encryption.
+This supports data transports that do their own encryption.

+See `renetcode2/NETCODE_EXTENSIONS.md`.

 ## Channels